phinglaspure123/SQL_IBM-_dataset_analysis/README.md

 # SQL_IBM-_dataset_analysis
 analysing ibm dataset using sql queries inside the Jupyter Notebook

+'Question.txt'
-=>'Question.txt' file contains all the questions which needs to be answer
+-> This file contains all the questions which needs to be answer

-=>'Questions with Queries as answer.txt' file contains all the questions with querires as the solution to those questions
+'Questions with Queries as answer.txt'
+-> This file contains all the questions with querires as the solution to those questions

+'answer.txt'
-=>'answer.txt' file contains all questions and the answers respt.
+-> This file contains all questions and the answers respt.